butlerx/wetty/docs/downloading-files.md

 }
 ```

-You are then able to download files via WeTTy!
+You are then able to download files via WeTTY!

 ```bash
 $ cat my-pdf-file.pdf | ./wetty-download.sh
 ```

-WeTTy will then issue a popup like the following that links to a local file
+WeTTY will then issue a popup like the following that links to a local file
 blob: `Download ready: file-20191015233654.pdf`